 Some business schools have made significant commitments to exploring these ideas.
-Although it covers one small elective, I think this blog offers something to educators, researchers and students – even if only how to wriggle around institutional and disciplinary constraints.
+Although it covers just one elective, I think this blog offers something to educators, researchers and students – even if only how to wriggle around institutional and disciplinary constraints.

 I also continue to write and publish peer-reviewed academic research and am a regular international speaker and workshop leader.
 A more recent focus is on using design thinking in government and policy making, and among other things I lead a cross-disciplinary PhD programme collaboration between University of the Arts London and Kings College London.

 Director, Innovation Insights Hub, and Professor of Contemporary Design Practices, University of the Arts London